helm/chartmuseum/README.md

 ```

-#### Using with Amazon S3 or Compatible services like Minio or Digitalocean.
+#### Using with Amazon S3 or Compatible services like Minio or DigitalOcean.
 Make sure your environment is properly setup to access `my-s3-bucket`

 For Amazon S3, `endpoint` is automatically inferred.